urin/moove/README.md

 - Supports Linux, Mac, and Windows.
 - Supports wildcard patterns including Windows.
 - Aborts operation in case of collisions.
+- Default options can be specified as environment variable `MOOVE_OPTIONS`.

 ### Caveats ⚠